NATIONAL ASSOCIATION OF ASSESSMENT DIRECTORS PDF

 The name of this organization shall be the National Association of Assessment Directors, a not-for-profit professional association herein referred to as the Association.

-Support the efforts of those who direct the administration of assessment and testing programs in prekindergarten through Grade 16 educational settings;
+Support those who direct the administration of assessment and testing programs in prekindergarten through post secondary educational settings, incorporating new and advancing technologies;

 Share information about assessment in educational settings;